-Austrian artist, poet and playwright Oskar Kokoschka was born in Pöchlarn and studied at the Vienna School of Arts and Crafts, where his expressionist works caused controversy.
-After serving in World War I, Kokoschka took up a professorship at the Dresden Academy.
-He returned to Vienna in 1931, but due to the rise of the Nazi Party, he moved to Prague and became a Czech citizen in 1937.
-The same year, the Nazi Party condemned his work as ‘degenerate art’ and removed it from public view.
+Austrian artist, poet and playwright Oskar Kokoschka studied at the Vienna School of Arts and Crafts.
+After serving in World War I, Kokoschka taught at the Dresden Academy.
+In 1937, the Nazi Party condemned his work as ‘degenerate art’ and removed it from public view.
 He fled to England in 1938 and became a British national in 1947.
-Six years later he settled in Geneva, where he taught at the Summer Academy of Fine Arts and designed sets and costumes for the theatre and the opera.
+He later taught at the Summer Academy of Fine Arts, Geneva, and designed theatre sets and costumes.
 Kokoschka’s autobiography 'Mein Leben' was published in 1971.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.